-T230 downloading of games is made possible by a true virtual machine.
+Downloading of games on T290i/T290c is made possible by a true virtual machine.
 The Sony Ericsson portal for downloading of free games is accessible via the WAP browser.
 The openness of the downloadable games solution is dedicated to provide an enhanced gaming experience.